DenisMot/xdf_to_snirf/README.md

 xdf_files += get_xdf_files_in_directory('/Users/denismot/my_other_data')
 ```
 **NOTE:** The converted files will always be saved in the `results` folder.
 If the names of the xdf files from different directories are the same, the converted files will overwrite each other.

+## How it works
+The conversion is done with the `xdf_to_snirf` function from the `xdf_to_snirf` module.
+The `xdf_to_snirf` module is built from the latest version of the `xdf2snirf` notebook.
+The `xdf2snirf` notebook includes tests (on reference data) that are not in the module.
+The `xdf2snirf` notebook is a good place to start if you want to understand the conversion process.

+### Limitations
+- The conversion is limited to the 8 NIRS channels of the ARTINIS Starstim8 device.
+- The conversion includes the montage used in the NeuArm and ReARm projects (https://doi.org/10.1016/j.bbr.2023.114322).